swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 Some collections are not fully contiguous, but instead consist of multiple contiguous regions (for example, a ring buffer is one or two separate contiguous regions).
-A protocol that exposed a collection of contiguous regions could be implemented on top of this protocol.
+Protocols or methods that handle this situation are left to subsequent proposals.

 The `inout` argument to the closure in the mutating variant is debatable.
 It does imply the user can change the buffer to a totally different one.
 Nonetheless, this is better handled in documentation, since the improved ergonomics of the `inout` version are considerable.
 It would also be a source-breaking change to alter `Array`'s implementation at this point.

-The choice to refine `RandomAccessCollection` is based on the assumption that there are no reasonable contiguous collections that wouldn't also be random-access.